radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/01-introduction.md

 1. (Optional) If your groups and users are in persistent cache, go to the Main Control Panel > Directory Namespace > Cache node and select your cache branch.
 On the Properties tab on the right, enter vdPrivilege in the Extension Attributes list and click Save.

 ![Entering vdPrivilege in the Extension Attributes Field](Media/Image3.5.jpg)

-Figure 19: Entering vdPrivilege in the Extension Attributes Field

 1. Navigate to the Main Control Panel > Directory Browser tab.